I’ve Had My Instant Pot For A Year… and here’s what I think! (An Honest Review Of The Instant Pot)

 I learned this the hard way when I made Instant Pot Yogurt for the first time.
 Poor me.
 I had to go without my Instant Pot for 2 stinkin’ days!

-On Black Friday this year, I’m ordering the 8-quart!
-My friend Wardee actually has 3 Instant Pots!
+I’ve since ordered the 8-quart!
+I have a friend who actually has 3 Instant Pots!

 If you can only buy 1, you’ll want to make sure you get the perfect Instant Pot for your family’s needs.
 Here’s a great video to help you decide which size Instant Pot is right for you!